fossasia/eventyay-tickets/doc/contribute/setup.rst

     python manage.py makemessages

-To actually see pretix in your language, you have to compile the ``*.po`` files to their optimized binary ``*.mo`` counterparts::
+To actually see pretalx in your language, you have to compile the ``*.po`` files to their optimized binary ``*.mo`` counterparts::

     python manage.py compilemessages